openbsd/xenocara/lib/mesa/docs/envvars.rst

    ``gs``
       dump shader assembly for geometry shaders ``heaps``
-      print information about the driver's heaps (Anv only) ``hex``
+      print information about the driver's heaps (ANV only) ``hex``
       print instruction hex dump with the disassembly ``l3``